 - Better Night Sleep

-When breathing through your nose, your O2-CO2 exchange is balanced which helps maintain a proper homeostasis.
+When breathing through your nose, your O2-CO2 exchange is balanced which helps maintain proper homeostasis.
 While shallow mouth-breathing is linked to sleeping disorders, nose breathing will subsequently lower your risk of snoring and sleep apnea.

 - Reduction of Stress & Anxiety